The Kor Cycle

 1. The Shattered Age

-In the aftermath, surviving societies fell back on traditions that had proven reliable and accessible: swords, shields, and close combat.3.
-The Technological Prohibition
+In the aftermath, surviving societies fell back on traditions that had proven reliable and accessible: swords, shields, and close combat.

 Ancient Edson’s geography changed after the Great Sundering.
 Valuable ores and rare minerals essential for complex machinery became scarce due to seismic shifts, while vast mountain ranges and dense forests cut off trade routes.
-The people lived isolated, sustaining their communities with traditional crafts.5.
-A Long Wait
+The people lived isolated, sustaining their communities with traditional crafts.

-The future Edson rediscovered or developed advanced technologies after breaking or evolving beyond the Edict’s influence.
-Space travel and modern tech represent a renaissance or rebirth from the ashes of the Shattered Age.
+The future Edson rediscovered advanced technologies after breaking free from the Edict’s restraints.
+Space travel and modern science marked a renaissance rising from the ashes of the Shattered Age.
+Old engines, reactors, and weapons were unearthed, and kingdoms hungered for power beyond balance or restraint.